Executive Fellows Program (Program 1 | Online)

 Applicants for the scholarship must Identify as either Aboriginal, Torres Strait Islander or Māori and be currently working in the public sector in Australia or Aotearoa New Zealand, and are expected to remain in the public service for the period of their scholarship.

-Applications for the Scholarship are now open and close on 6 October.
 Full criteria for the scholarship are available here.

 The sponsoring agency, jurisdiction or organisation pays the program costs, which includes tuition fee and program materials.